markschlosseratbentley/vimrc/README.md

 Execute the following at the root of the source tree: `ctags -R -a tags .`

+You probably want to do this instead to exclude some unhelpful directories: `ctags -R --exclude=.git --exclude=node_modules .`

 ### Using tags

 In short, within vim, use the following: